adrian-gadient/fuji-recipe-tagger/README.md

 3. Save all your recipes in a csv file (e.g., `recipes.csv`).

+**Important**: The values in your recipe file need to **exactly** match those stored in the pictures’ metadata.
+Avoid divergent spelling, extra spaces, etc. Missing information is best left empty.

 ### Tip

 You can add other information to your recipes file such as the source /